About us

 So Happy Together!

-We are Gary and Tina Wellborn.
-We bring you Beechwood Trails Pet Lodge from
+We bring you Beechwood Trails Pet Lodge from our hearts.
+We are dog people

-our hearts.
-We are dog people of the most serious kind.
-Of our fourteen happy
+of the most serious kind.
+Of our sixteen happy dogs, twelve are rescues, and

-dogs, twelve are rescues, and technically, since Jingle is a part of a much larger
+technically, since Jingle is a part of a much larger rescue program, i.e., rescuing

-rescue program, i.e., rescuing the New Guinea Singing Dog from extinction, even
+the New Guinea Singing Dog from extinction, even though she was born in

-though she was born in captivity, we'll call Jingle a rescue as well.
-So, bending the
+captivity, we'll call Jingle a rescue as well.
+While we're bending facts, and since

+good, loving home.
 Your pets will be loved and pampered as though they are ours.

 We met in college in 1978 and haven't been away from each other from the

 beginning.
-We married in August of '83 and have been so happy it's a little
+We married in August of '83 and have been so happy it's a little ridiculous.

 We have been involved in pet rescue most of our lives, kicking it into high gear